The Golden Retriever is a breed that was started in Scotland for retrieving of waterfowl. They are breed for their soft mouth and double coat.

 The colour of the Golden retriever is as the name suggests different shades of gold.
 There are dogs with lighter (some to white) and darker (edging towards red or mahogany).
 The AKC only accepts colours of gold for the standard in the show ring.
 The British standards accept cream as a colour for judging while the AKC does not.

-The coat is a water repellent double coat that is long and can be straight to wavy.
+The Golden Retriever’s coat is a water repellent double coat that is long and can be straight to wavy.
 The coat differs in the national varieties of the breed.

 The nose can be black to pink with black the accepted AKC standard.

 Goldens as a breed can develop joint issues especially hip dysplasia.
-Purchasing from a reputable breeder and keeping the dog at or around ideal weight will help lessen the chances of problems later.
-Goldens are also prone to cancer, degenerative eye issues, heart conditions and skin allergies.
+Purchasing a dog from a reputable breeder will help lessen the chances of joint problems later in life.
+Golden retrievers are also prone to cancer, degenerative eye issues, heart conditions and skin allergies.

 Golden Retriever as a Pet